jumbosushi/js_practice/Week 3/ch7_notes.md

 //would access the first option!
 ```

--adding "multiple" attr to select allows the user to choose more than one option!
+- adding "multiple" attr to select allows the user to choose more than one option!
--select element is stored in Select element, and it has "
+- select element is stored in Select element, and it has "
 - selectedIndex property returns the index of selected
 - option object has index, text, and value properties